AMERICAN RHODODENDRON SOCIETY

 1. The President shall preside at all meetings of the Society, the Board of Directors and the Executive Committee.
 The President may call special meetings of the Board and the Executive Committee.
 If a vacancy in the office of President occurs, the Senior Regional Vice President shall serve pro tem until the vacancy is filled in accordance with Section F, Article V, of these bylaws.

-2. The Senior Regional Vice-President shall perform the duties of the President in his absence or whenever the President shall be unable or unwilling to perform the duties of his office.
+2. The Senior Regional Vice-President shall perform the duties of the President in her/his absence or whenever the President shall be unable or unwilling to perform the duties of her/his office.
 The Senior Regional Vice-President shall be the President-designate.
 Whenever the Senior Regional Vice-President is elected President, the Regional Vice-President of an alternate region shall become Senior Regional Vice-President and President-designate, according to a rotating sequence of regions as determined by the Board.

 4. The Treasurer is responsible for overseeing the financial management of the Society.
 This officer shall advise the Board of those steps necessary to assure appropriate internal accounting controls within the resources of the Society.
 The Treasurer shall regularly review the financial statements of the Society and interpret them for the Board.
 The Treasurer shall be responsible for the conservation of the assets of the Society.
 This officer shall be a member of the Society's Budget and Finance Committee, the Long-Range Planning Committee, the Long Term Investment Committee, and any other committee that has effect on dues or major commitments of funds.